-Graphic Design Festival Scotland (GDFS) is a week long graphic design festival held at The Lighthouse in Glasgow.
+I was recently lucky enough to attend Graphic Design Festival Scotland, GDFS being a week long graphic design festival held at The Lighthouse.
 There are competitions, talks, workshops and a 2-day project.
 Last year I went along to see the international poster exhibition and wasn’t very impressed by it.
-This year not only did I get to see the poster exhibition, I was given the opportunity to take part in a 2 day workshop with Rob Lowe.
+This year I got to see the poster exhibit and take part in a workshop with Rob Lowe.
 Otherwise known as Supermundane.

 The workshop I attended was all about making posters.
 Rob Lowe is quite well known for his unique graphical illustrations but during the 2016 general election he also made a series of posters entitled ‘open your eyes to the tory lies’.
 This workshop was all about how posters are still relevant in this social media age and how because of the new political landscape they are more important than ever.

-The history of posters is really quite interesting, especially how they have been used as a part of resistance movements.
+I found the history of posters is really quite interesting.
 Posters have played an important role in France during the uprising in the 70s.
 They were also important in America during the 60s civil rights movement.
 The ‘I am a man’ poster being quite iconic.

 The thing about these posters is they were all very simple.
 You have to remember these were all made before Illustrator and Photoshop.
-Most posters were hand drawn, then copied and distributed.
-They could be done very fast because of this, but still got the point across.
+Most were hand drawn, copied and distributed.
 This is what we were looking at in the workshop.
 Making lots of hand generated posters.
-There was supposed to be more photocopying involved with this workshop but the festival couldn’t get one in time.
-As a result most of the workshop was made up as we went along.

 My three words were ‘send naive honesty‘, I decided to link this with the Voyager spacecraft and how we send information about ourselves into space with no real idea of who or what will find it (yes a lot of my designs have sci-fi themes).
 So for that I collaged an alien and a little spaceship together out of some images printed on newspaper.

-Since the phrases were randomly generated some worked better than others.
-One of the best ended up being ‘no wrong line’.
+One of the best phrases ended up being ‘no wrong line’.
 For the second day of the workshop Rob decided we should create a mural around the phrase one wrong line.
 This would be something that the whole group could work on and create smaller posters as a part of it.
 The finished piece would be quite large, and we were actually able to put it on display on the fourth floor of The Lighthouse.

 At the end of the two days everyone gathered together to share what each workshop had been doing.
 There were around 5 workshops in total, each led by a designer or graphic design studio.
 In addition to the one I was on the had people from MTV showing how to create animations for Snapchat and Instagram Stories.
 One workshop was about using pizza boxes to create a space (I think they just wanted to eat pizza).

 There was a logo design workshop and another led by Wolff Olins all about the ‘other stuff‘ that goes along with branding.
-I think the people in that workshop must have been terrified when they found out they would be doing “two months of work in two days“.
 Then you had Studio Dumbar team who were talking to aliens.
 I’m not even joking, they made cool little animations and had an Encounters of the Third Kind style meeting with an alien.
 Which they brought along to the end of the event.

 If anything I’m sad I didn’t attend more of the workshops.
-GDFS is held around October time every year and I really would recommend it for any graphic designers in Scotland.
+GDFS is a must visit for any graphic designers in Scotland.
 It’s especially good if you’re still a student.
 There are lots of opportunities to meet others working in the industry and if you take part in the live-brief you have the opportunity to win a placement with a graphic design studio.
 I know that I will certainly be going back to GDFS next year.